DanySone/Project_NLP/README.md

-# Project_NLP

-Project Description: Scaping, Text Preprocessing, Classification & Sentiment Analysis
+# Project Description: Scaping, Text Preprocessing, Classification & Sentiment Analysis

-Project Summary
+## Project Summary
 As a part of the curriculum of the Master 1 (M1) course entitled “Advanced Machine Learning and Text Mining”, the students will complete two project work.
 This is the first project called “Text pre-processing, Classification and Sentiment Analysis” which is focused on pre-processing texts, having a solid example on text classification and performing analysis to extract positive and negative sentiments.
 The datasets required for this project will be delivered to the students.
 Besides, a Jupyter notebook will be available.
 The following sections provide necessary information about the datasets and the Jupyter notebook.
 Also, the project tasks are explained.
 For any further detail, please contact the instructor: Khodor Hammoud

-1. About Dataset
+## 1. About Dataset
 The datasets provided for this project are about speeches of US presidents, collected from millercenter.org.
 11 datasets are containing the speech of different presidents including Barack Obama, Bill Clinton, G.W.
 Bush.
 The students are to run the code from the provided notebook to complete the data collection.
-2. About the provided Notebook
+## 2. About the provided Notebook
 A notebook named “scraping-presidential-speeches” is provided which contains the code required to scrape the site for the speeches.
 You must put this notebook and the dataset folder “presidents-speeches” in the same directory.
 Once you’ve run the code and scraping is completed, The final files structure will be as so: presidents-speeches > [president_x_name] > speeches > [president_x_speeches]